gmej/Lyricae/README.md

 ### Installing

-First of all, install python requirements from the root folder:
+First of all, install python requirements and npm packages:

 ```
 pip install -r requirements.txt
+cd app
+npm install
 ```

 #### Application

-NOTE: See deployment to know how to get the application deployed with docker.
+NOTE: See deployment to k.now how to get the application deployed with docker.
+This application runs currently on a development server.

 1. Run the API:

 ```
-cd Lyricae
+cd app
 export FLASK_APP=api.py
 npm run start-api
 ```